sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_02.rst

 α level is kept small but there is no corresponding guarantee regarding β.
-We certainly would *like* the type II error rate to be small and we try to design tests that keep it small, but thit is typically secondary to the overwhelming need to control the type I error rate.
+We certainly would *like* the type II error rate to be small and we try to design tests that keep it small, but this is typically secondary to the overwhelming need to control the type I error rate.
 As Blackstone might have said if he were a statistician, it is “better to retain 10 false null hypotheses than to reject a single true one”.
 To be honest, I do not know that I agree with